xebialabs/xebialabs.github.com/releases/3.0/climanual.markdown

 The discovery process works like a regular task in that it executes a number of steps behind the scenes.
 Whenever one of these steps fails, the entire discovery process fails and aborts.
 It is not possible to continue an interrupted discovery process.

-### Receive discovered middleware CIs ###
+### Store the CIs in the repository ###

 Deployit returns a list of discovered middleware CIs.
 Note that these are not yet persisted.
-It is possible to modify the returned CIs before processing them further.
+To store them in the repository, use the following code:

+	repository.create(discoveredRepositoryObjectsContainer)

+### Complete discovered middleware CIs ###

+The easiest way to find out which of the discovered CIs require additional information is by printing them.
+Any CIs that contain passwords (displayed as '********') will need to be completed.
+To print the stored CIs, the following code can be used:

+	for ci in discoveredCIs: deployit.print(repository.read(ci.id));

+**Note:** the created CIs can also be edited in the GUI using the Repository Browser.

 ### Adding CIs to Environments ###